yunxiaomr/LOG/README.md

 ## Acknowledgement

-The code is largely based on [MusiQue](https://github.com/stonybrooknlp/musique).
+We refer to the code of [MusiQue](https://github.com/stonybrooknlp/musique).
 We appreciate their contributions to the community.